Zoloft and Sex Drive Effects: Can Sertraline Kill Your Libido?

 - Medication timing: timing can go a long way to affect sexual drive and performance especially when a prescription like Zoloft affect libido.
 It might be a great idea to take Zoloft after sex especially if the medication is once daily.

 - Sex scheduling: time of the day in which sertraline side effect are more pronounced vary.
 It might be a great idea to schedule the sexual activity for the time of day in which medications’ side effects are less pronounced.
+Ask a doctor when to take Zoloft to minimize sexual adverse effects.

-- Taking a Drug Holiday: Zoloft and other SSRIs can be stopped for a few days before sex depending on how long it stays in the body.
+- Taking a Drug Holiday: Zoloft can be stopped for a few days before sex depending on how long it stays in the body.
 This requires careful, conscious sex planning and although it isn’t an automatic solution, it can work well when the doctor’s instruction about stopping and resuming a medication is followed correctly.
 However, there is a high chance of relapse especially if the medication is one whose effects leave the body system very rapidly.

 - Use lubricants: sertraline sexual side effects such as vaginal dryness can be treated with a lubricant.
 Women are even more likely to benefit from the water-based vaginal lubricant.